dnvgl/i18n/README.md

 import { sort, formatNumber } from '@dnvgl/i18n';

-const sortedItems = sort(["Z", "a", "A", "z", "ś"], "asc", "pl-PL"); // returns ["a", "A", "ś", "z", "Z"] const formattedNumber = formatNumber(12486.4529, { maxPrecision: 2 }, "de-DE"); // returns "12.486,45"
+const sortedItems = sort(["Z", "a", "A", "z", "ś"], "asc", "pl-PL"); // returns ["a", "A", "ś", "z", "Z"] const numberFormattedInSpecificCulture = formatNumber(12486.4529, { maxPrecision: 2 }, "de-DE"); // returns "12.486,45"
-const localformattedNumber = formatNumber(12486.4529); // returns "12 486,4529" using local browser culture (in this case 'pl-PL'); any culture can be supported out of the box
+const numberFormattedInLocalCulture = formatNumber(12486.4529); // returns "12 486,4529" using local browser culture (in this case 'pl-PL'); any culture can be supported out of the box
 ```

 #### Module system